-These capacitors also are known by the trade name Mylar capacitors as this is a trade name for the dielectric film used.
+These capacitors also are known by the trade name Mylar capacitors as this is a trade name for the polyester dielectric film used.

 Polyester capacitor example

-Polyester capacitor basics
+Polyester capacitor properties

 Polyester film capacitors are not as widely used these days as they are only available as leaded components.